 With every technique and system there is a good way to do it and there is a not so good way to do it.
 It is the same for various techniques used to safely overwinter bee cocoons.
 There are 3 main things to keep in mind when storing mason bees:

 - Preventing bees from coming out earlier and or in the wrong place (like a storage shed)

 The metal tin will prevent predation.
 Outside storage only works however until temperatures warm up.
-The cocoons will have to be moved to the mason bee home for release as spring arrives.
-Cocoons set out under the attic of the Highrise for example will be safe from dehydration and predation.
-Releasing them from a Highrise or other home will make sure the bees emerge at the right time at the right location.
+The cocoons will have to be moved to the mason bee home for release as Spring arrives.
+Releasing them from a Castle or other home will make sure the bees emerge at the right time at the right location.